kyleoettle/dutch_blitz/implementation_plan.md

   - [ ] Arc trajectory when moving between piles
   - [ ] Gentle floating/bobbing when held by player
   - [ ] Stack settling animation when cards are placed
-  - [ ] Shuffle animation for Post Pile cycling
+  - [ ] Shuffle animation for Post Pile cycling (refilling from Wood pile)

 - [ ] **Pile Animations**
   - [ ] Highlight glow when valid drop target